Regulus343/Formation/readme.md

 	echo Form::field('user.email');

 The field container element can be changed from a div to another HTML element and the "form-group" class can be changed as well in `config.php`.
+If you prefer not to use a field container at all, you may use the following:

+	echo Form::field('name', 'text', ['field-container' => false]);

 **Using field macro for a drop-down select box:**